IRT-Saint-Exupery/CoFMPy/README.md

 - the data stream handlers that control the input data required by the co-simulation system.
 - the data storages that allow to store or send the outputs of the simulation.
-- the GUI as the frontend of CoFMPy.

 ## 📜 JSON configuration file